-Why Is Third-Party Compliance Management Important Especially For SMEs?
+Why Is Third-Party Compliance Management Important Especially For SMEs?admin

 The Need for Compliance

 The other day I met a Company Secretary who was desperate to delink himself from his current employer and look for a ‘better’ employer.
 His grouch?
-In spite of his sincere efforts, his current employer was non-compliant on a number of counts.
-The Company Secretary was fearing that his reputation and employability will be destroyed.
+In spite of his sincere efforts, his current employer was non-compliant on some counts.
+The Company Secretary feared that his reputation and employability will be destroyed.

 What is Compliance?

 In the case of private and public limited companies, business rules are set by the company law board.
-When you run a proprietorship or partnership firm, a different set of rules apply and these may be set by the state government through what is called the Shop & Establishment Act.
-State Acts have to necessarily follow the broad guidelines set by Government of India.
-The state governments also issue their own guidelines to cater to PF, labour, payroll and tax requirements.
+When you run a proprietorship or partnership firm, a different set of rules apply, and the state government may set these through what is called the Shop & Establishment Act.
+State Acts have to follow the broad guidelines established by the Government of India necessarily.
+The state governments also issue their instructions to cater to PF, labour, payroll and tax requirements.
 If your business is spread across two states, you may need to follow two sets of rules and regulations.

-For any business to be well run, it is important that you be aware of all these central and state regulations and follow them diligently.
+For any business to be well run, it is essential that you be aware of all these central and state regulations and follow them diligently.
 That is what compliance is all about.

 How To Be Compliant?